elmbridge/curriculum/Choose Your Own Emoji.md

 - Ensure that you the model initialization logic still works.
 We should start off the application with a `model.selectedKey` value of `defaultKey`.
 - Implement the `SetSelectedKey String` case of `update`, so that it updates the model with the correct `selectedKey`.

 That's a lot!
 Work slowly, and lean on your compiler for help.
-If you get stuck, you can see [a completed version of this step here](https://github.com/elmbridge/elmoji-translator/tree/release-4-part-2).
+If you get stuck, you can see a completed version of this step in `Part7.elm`.

 ### Displaying Model Values